quickaco/partner-api-design/create-business.md

-## Create Merchant
+## Create Business

-Submits a new partner enabled merchant for KYC approval
+Submits a new partner enabled business for KYC approval

 ### URL

-  /partner/create-merchant
+  /partner/create-business

 ### Method